-Identification Signs.
-Multi-tenant buildings or multibuildings sites should have one identification sign conveying an overall identity for the property.
-This sign should be located near the main entrance in order to encourage simplicity and discourage clutter.
 Content.
 If identification signs also list multiple tenants, they should exhibit a logical hierarchy in the disply of information (i.e., address, name of building /development, primary tenant, other tenants).
 Only essential information (i.e., tenant name) should be displayed on the main sign.
 Phone numbers, hours of operation, advertising slogans, and similar information should not be listed.

 Street Numbers.
-Multi-tenant building signs should display the street address to facilitate wayfinding and 911 emergency response.
-The address is not included in the total area of the sign.
+Multi-tenant building signs shall display the street address to facilitate wayfinding and 911 emergency response.
+The address shall not be included in the total area of the sign.